ualberta-smr/DocumentationQuality/README.md

 1. The source code for the Django webtool prototype that provides a summary and service that runs our implemented metrics on a given library documentation web link
 2. The source code implementation for the different metrics
 3. The data for the survey study we conducted using our webtool prototype
-4. Scripts to analyze the responses of the built-in survey to the Django webtool
+4. Script to analyze the responses of the built-in survey to the Django webtool
 5. The ground truth datasets for both the task-related component (which includes the task extraction and task linking with code examples), and the documentation linking component, which compares the public source code methods/classes of a library with what is in its documentation, as well as whether the documentation contains a code example for that method/class.